In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 Number of beds per infection control nurse ratio

-Traditionally, this ratio has been static during the past 30 years: 1 nurse to 250 hospital beds.
-The experts were of the view in this paper that it should be reduced to 1 nurse to 100 beds in acute care settings and 1 nurse to 150-250 beds in long-term care settings.
+Traditionally, this ratio has been static in the past 30 years: 1 nurse to 250 hospital beds.
+The experts viewed in this paper that it should be reduced to 1 nurse to 100 beds in acute care settings and 1 nurse to 150-250 beds in long-term care settings.

 - Hospital organization